pnp/sp-dev-fx-webparts/samples/react-add-js-css-ref/README.md

 * Different solution would be required for different site collections as we would definitely need different header js and css file references for each site collection(most of cases)
 * High maintenance and time consuming for simple task.

 To overcome this drawbacks, this solution comes handy.
-This is reusable component which can be used by developers to eliminate creating Extension on thier own.
+This is reusable component which can be used by developers to eliminate creating Extension on their own.
 Feel free to connect on twitter:@siddh_me for any details.

 ### Features of solution